YashKarthik/enscan/README.md

 **Notes**:

+- Maybe I should listen to events emitted by the registrar?

 - Can't index the entire chain at once / cannot start the indexing from the deploy block.
 Too much time as Alchemy allows only 2K blocks per query (for unlimited logs).
 - So create another table in supabase that stores the last blocknumber that was indexed.